calebmsword/cpp-notes/value category.md

  - latent objects with identity are now in a new category called **xvalue**,
  - and rvalue is now an umbrella term: __xvalues and prvalues are specific types of rvalues__.

-There are only a few types of expressions that are xvalues after C++11.
-You could reason what they are by thinking of expressions with identity that could be rvalues, but here is the list for convenience:
+There are only a few types of expressions that are xvalues after C++11:

   1) <ins>rvalue reference casts of objects</ins>.
   2) <ins>Functions that return rvalue references of objects</ins>.